|

 poker to backgammon.

-get some champagne before it ran out.
-I need not have worried, they had lots.
+entrance to get some champagne before it ran out.
+I need not have worried, they

-Before the thousand or so guests managed to get through the door I surveyed the
+had lots.
+Before the thousand or so guests managed to get through the door I

-joint to see what all the fuss was to be about and what exactly you can stick
+surveyed the joint to see what all the fuss was to be about and what exactly

 The answer is quite a lot.
 In